 After a long day, all you want to do is crawl into bed and get some shut eye.
 Skipping your nighttime routine may buy you a few extra minutes, but your curls might end up paying for it in the long run.
 We already know that curly hair is prone to frizziness and excessive dryness.
 A solid nighttime routine protects your curls from becoming a flattened, dry and/or a tangled mess for you to tackle in the morning.

-Do yourself a favour, and stick to your nighttime routine; if you don’t have one, check out our blog Curly Sleep Hacks for a quick and easy way to help protect your curls at night and maintain them in between washes.
+Do yourself a favor, and stick to your nighttime routine; if you don’t have one, check out our blog Curly Sleep Hacks for a quick and easy way to help protect your curls at night and maintain them in between washes.

 9. Length ≠ Health